Tech Content

 Availability of Developers: It's important to consider the reliability and popularity of the language, as well as the availability of developers on the market who are familiar with it.
 Keep in mind that hiring may be easier and less costly for languages that are oversaturated with developers in comparison to lesser-used, outdated, or unpopular languages.

-If you are seeking hard-to-hire programmers, Softjourn has skilled developers knowledgeable in .NET, Java, Javascript, C+, PHP, Python, and many other languages, who can help extend your team.
+If you are seeking hard-to-hire programmers, Softjourn has skilled developers knowledgeable in .NET, Java, Javascript, PHP, Python, React Native, React, and many other languages, who can help extend your team.

 Project size: Are you looking to create a complex piece of software or something simple?
 At the end of the day, choose a language that you will have sufficient support with.